Airbnb: History

 In April 2015, following the easing of restrictions on U.S. businesses to operate in Cuba, Airbnb expanded to Cuba, making it one of the first U.S. companies to do so.
 In July 2016, former Attorney General Eric Holder was hired to help craft an anti-discrimination policy for Airbnb after reports showed that hosts were refusing to accept lodging requests from guests whose names suggested that they were black.
 As part of the reform, photos of prospective guests are hidden from hosts until requests for lodging are accepted.

 In November 2016, Airbnb launched "experiences", whereby users can use the platform to book activities.
 In January 2017, along with serial entrepreneurs Gary Vaynerchuk, Ben Leventhal and Mike Montero, Airbnb led a $13 million investment in Resy, a restaurant reservation-booking app.
 In May 2017, the company launched Airbnbmag, a magazine co-published with Hearst Communications.

+In August 2017, Airbnb cancelled numerous bookings, and closed accounts belonging to attendees of the white supremacist Unite the Right rally organized by Jason Kessler in Charlottesville, Virginia, citing its terms of service in which members must "accept people regardless of their race, religion, national origin, ethnicity, disability, sex, gender identity, sexual orientation, or age."

 In February 2018, the company announced Airbnb Plus, a collection of homes vetted for quality of services, comfort and design, as well as Beyond by Airbnb, which offers luxury vacation rentals.
 By October 2019, two million people were staying with Airbnb each night.
 In April 2019, Airbnb produced and financed Gay Chorus Deep South, a documentary launched by its Rausch Street Films division.
 The rights were sold to MTV, which aired the program on its network.

 During the COVID-19 pandemic, bookings dropped as much as 96% in some cities.
 However, bookings rose in many rural areas.
 The company pledged $250 million in payouts to hosts to compensate them for guest cancellations due to the pandemic.
 The company also laid off approximately 1,900 employees, or about 25% of its workforce in the Americas, Europe, and Asia due to the pandemic.
-On December 10, 2020, Airbnb (ticker symbol: "ABNB") became a public company via an initial public offering, raising $3.5 billion on Nasdaq.
+On December 10, 2020, Airbnb became a public company via an initial public offering, raising $3.5 billion on Nasdaq.
 Shares valued at $238 million were offered to hosts on the platform at the price of $68 per share.